matthias-reis/carda-gatsby/content/articles/2022/07/god-is-an-astronaut-member-jamie-dean-about-his-solo-project.md

   solo piece "Mutualism", the ongoing tour and mutualistic relationships.
 excerpt: Some days ago, I mentioned God Is An Astronaut member Jamie Dean's new solo piece in my June playlist.
 After he shared my social media posts about it, I asked him for an interview.
-I am very proud to present it to you today.
+I am very proud to present it to you today and I hope you enjoy it.
-  Please enjoy reading.
 I enjoyed talking to him very much, and I think the outcome is quite exciting.
 image: https://storage.googleapis.com/cardamonchai-media/2022-07-14/jamie-dean-2-jpeg-imagine-181818_494949_1440_1440/640.webp
 copyrigt: Jamie Dean